NC3-LU/cases_web/_knowhow/sos/SOS-WhatBeforeGettingRidOldHardware.markdown

 ---
 layout: knowhow
 category: "Knowhow"
-title:  "SOS – What to do before getting rid of my old hardware"
+title:  "SOS – What to Do Before Getting Rid of My Old Hardware"
 menutitle:
 logo:
 date:  2017-11-06 00:00:00 +0100